ing-bank/baker/tla/README.md

 a refinement.

 ### ClusterV4 spec
-There is exactly N number of processes simulating N number of nodes forming Cluster.
+There is N number of processes simulating N number of nodes forming Cluster (model variables).
 LeaderUp/Down messages also implemented.
 But tests for more than 3 nodes still create too many states which makes simulations difficult to run locally.